emqx/blog/en/202201/mqttx-v-1-7-0-release-notes.md

 ## More comprehensive support for MQTT 5.0

-In 1.7.0, MQTT X adds a lot of support for the property configuration of MQTT 5.0, making it the most complete MQTT desktop client tool among similar tools that supports MQTT 5.0.
+In 1.7.0, MQTTX adds a lot of support for the property configuration of MQTT 5.0, making it the most complete MQTT desktop client tool among similar tools that supports MQTT 5.0.

-To use and test the features of MQTT 5.0, MQTT X v1.7.0 needs to be used with MQTT Broker that supports MQTT 5.0.
+To use and test the features of MQTT 5.0, MQTTX v1.7.0 needs to be used with MQTT Broker that supports MQTT 5.0.

 Cloud-native distributed [MQTT broker - EMQX](https://www.emqx.io) supports the MQTT 5.0 protocol since version 3.0.
 It is the first broker in the open-source community to support this protocol specification and is fully compatible with MQTT 3.1 and 3.1.1 protocols.
-Connecting to EMQX by Using MQTT X, you can quickly use and test the features of MQTT 5.0.
+Connecting to EMQX by Using MQTTX, you can quickly use and test the features of MQTT 5.0.

 ### Support MQTT 5.0 User Properties